LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 There appear to be some optimal window's (e.g., 160, 150, 120, 75).
 These are the poitns where the window was large enought to filter out the high frequency noise but small enough to avoid excessive time lag that destabilize the control ability.
 These regions are characteristics by learning the ability to travel in long diagonal directions followed by travelling perfectly straight or tight and stable Limit Cycling.

 The key here seems to be balancing the time constraights of the visual input with the moving average.
+We can call this harmonic matching.
 The instantaneous EMD output is an oscillating signal whereby the frequency and amplitude depend on the wall pattern, velocity and distance from the wall.

-Something that is likely happening here is harmonic matching between the window and the frequencies.
-Given the constant velocity and colour switching of the walls (frequencies) there will be an average time that is takes for the bee to cycle though a pattern (white-black) or collection of patterns (white-black-white-black).
-This could effectly be interpretted at cancelling out the noisy, or dramatically reducing, leading to much cleaner and stable signal for the controller to work from.
+Resultingly, there will be a pre-detmerined average time that is takes for the bee to cycle through a patter (white-black).
+If the window size correlates the the number of time steps then we can interpret this as effectively cancelling out the noisy oscialating signal leading to much cleaner and stable signal for the controller to work from.
 This is why we can see large improvements in behaviour as we traverse the window lengths, instead of a linear decrease in peformance.
-Conversely, instead of smoothing, the windows may actually be inducing noisey, or cutting of good signals from being accessed in whole.
+Conversely, instead of smoothing, the windows may actually be inducing noise, or cutting of good signals from being accessed in whole.

-When setting the trade off, there is a trade-off between smoothing out noise and introducing a time lag.
+When setting the window size, there is a trade-off between smoothing out noise and introducing a time lag.
 This balance will almost certainly be dependant on other parameters such as velocity and the setup of the walls.

+#### Dominant Oscillation Frequency
-Sometimes the underlying pattern, i.e. rapidly switching between white and black, is called a dominanty oscillation frequency:
+Sometimes the underlying pattern, i.e. rapidly switching between white and black, is called a dominant oscillation frequency:
 - Bee Velocity ($\mathbf{V}$): How fast the bee is flying forward.
 - Stripe Width ($\mathbf{w_{stripe}}$): The width of the black and white stripes.
 - Distance to Wall ($\mathbf{d}$): How far the bee is from the wall.